MicrosoftDocs/azure-docs/articles/spring-apps/how-to-outbound-public-ip.md

 ## How IP addresses work in Azure Spring Apps

 An Azure Spring Apps service has one or more outbound public IP addresses.
-The number of outbound public IP addresses may vary according to the tiers and other factors.
+The number of outbound public IP addresses may vary according to the plan and other factors.

 The outbound public IP addresses are usually constant and remain the same, but there are exceptions.